 Attitudes and values

-Ethical approaches to health administration to achieve sustainable, equitable improvements in health systems and healthcare service delivery.
+Ethical approaches to administration to achieve sustainable, equitable improvements in health systems and healthcare service delivery.

 Health leadership skills